eaprelsky/nocturna-calculations/README.md

 A Python library and REST API service for astrological calculations based on Swiss Ephemeris.
 This project provides both a comprehensive library for direct Python integration and a production-ready API server for remote access to astrological calculation services.

+THIS PROJECT IS YET UNDER ACTIVE DEVELOPMENT, THE DOCUMENTATION MAY NOT REFLECT THE ACTUAL STATE OF THE CODEBASE

 ## Features

 ### Library Features